pinacoladakitten/pinacoladakitten.github.io/_portfolio/portfolio-5.md

 excerpt: "A recent project that's a unique RPG concept I was coming up with, similar to Undertale, made in GameMaker:Studio.
 Eager to add more content to it sometime. <br/><img src='/images/Shadaloo/shadalooGate_001.PNG'>"
 collection: portfolio
 ---
+A recent project that's a unique RPG concept I was coming up with, similar to Undertale, made in GameMaker:Studio.
+Eager to add more content to it sometime.

 General Concept Gameplay (Not much here)
 ------